stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

 Tokens are digital assets registered on blockchain through a smart contract.
 A non-fungible token (NFT) is a token that is globally unique and can be identified through its unique identifier.
 In blockchains with smart contracts, including the Stacks blockchain, developers and users can use smart contracts to register and interact with non-fungible tokens.

-Some use cases of NFTs are name registration, digital art, certification, media and enternainment, real-estate.
+Some use cases of NFTs are name registration, digital art, certification, media and entertainment, real-estate.
 They all require that users associate certain content with an NFT.
 In general, it is helpful for the users to have a name, sound, image that represents this content.

 # Specification